humanbydefinition/p5.asciify/docs/docs/guides/custom-ascii-conversion.md

 <br />

-In here we are using a previously unintroduced property `asciifier.fontManager`, which is the `P5AsciifyFontManager` instance of the `asciifier` instance.
+In here we are using a previously unintroduced property `asciifier.fontManager`, which is the `P5AsciifyFontManager` instance of the `asciifier` object.
 The `P5AsciifyFontManager` is responsible for managing the font used in the ASCII representation and provides us with methods to get relevant information about each character in the font, and which color to use for each character.

 Using `asciifier.fontManager.glyphColors(string)` we can get an array of RGB colors for each character in the string.
 Likewise, there is `.glyphColor(char)` to get the RGB colors of a single character.

 With this functionality we can easily populate the `characterFramebuffer` with the characters we want to display in the ASCII representation.
 One good exercise would be to create a reusable class that is able to render a split-flap display animation onto the `characterFramebuffer`.

 In this example we are just using the three most relevant framebuffers to get a basic ASCII representation going: The `characterFramebuffer`, the `primaryColorFramebuffer` and the `secondaryColorFramebuffer`.
-The other three framebuffers are not used in this example, but you can still use them to add more advanced features to your custom renderer.
+The other two framebuffers are not used in this example, but you can still use them to add more advanced features to your custom renderer.

 #### Populating the `rotationFramebuffer`